Updated: September 15, 2021

 Finally, consider what action is in the pet’s best interest.
 Entering a vehicle could allow the pet to escape.
-Or it might cause him to bite you, which could have dire consequences.
+Or it might cause him to bite you, which could be painful for you, but have dire consequences for him.

 If it’s necessary for the pet to be removed from the vehicle, call the local authorities before proceeding.
 Some states have “Rescue Laws” to protect people who forcibly enter a vehicle to save a pet.
 However, the majority of states only allow authorized personnel, like law enforcement officers, fire fighters, animal control officers, and first responders, to remove pets from parked cars.

 All the state statutes regarding pets in parked cars have a common theme.
 The lawmakers are trying to prevent the unknowing or careless endangerment of an animal’s life.
 That’s something no loving pet owner would ever do purposely!

 These tips will help you keep your pets safe and keep you on the right side of the law:

 - Only consider leaving your pet unattended in your vehicle when you’re certain the weather conditions will not endanger your pet’s health.

 - Use a sunscreen for your windshield to block as much sunlight as possible.

 - Get a spill-proof bowl for the car and keep it full so that your pet always has access to fresh water.

 - Anytime you leave your pet alone in the car, set the alarm on your phone for 10 minutes.
 Return immediately when the alarm sounds to check on your pet.

 - Use a pet temperature monitor, so you are always aware of the temperature inside your vehicle.
 These monitors will also send you text alerts if the environment becomes uncomfortable for your pet.